 Download the Guide to Divorce in South Africa PDF eBook:

-Simon Dippenaar & Associates is a general practice of attorneys offering a one-stop, comprehensive range of key, up-to-date legal services.
+Simon Dippenaar & Associates is a law firm in Cape Town offering a one-stop, comprehensive range of key, up-to-date legal services.
 We have particular expertise in family law and divorce.
 With our reputation for high EQ, win-win solutions, you can be assured of expert, highly personalised attention, discretion and total commitment.

 Founder Simon Dippenaar has a BBusSc LLB degree and Professional Diploma in Legal Practice from the University of Cape Town, and is an admitted attorney of the High Court of South Africa, with offices in Cape Town, Johannesburg and Durban, representing South African and international clients.

 Simon’s dedication, diplomacy and compassionate approach make him the attorney of choice for many clients facing the trauma of divorce.